 In these strange times we all want to make the most of our freedom and get out and about in the fresh air while staying as safe as possible.
-For everyone having a London staycation this summer (most of us, right?), here are 11 amazing open spaces in London where you can keep your distance and still have a great day out.
+For everyone who had a London staycation this year (most of us, right?), here are 11 amazing open spaces in London where you can keep your distance and still have a great day out.

 This rambling, hilly ancient heath is surely one of the jewels in the crown of London.
 A wild park of woodland and meadows, less than four miles from the centre of the city.
 Sprawling over 800 acres it boasts spectacular views over the capital and includes three open air swimming ponds that are perfect for a dip – if you’re brave enough!